Please note that the printed version of this page will include opening times and other useful information for each property/event.

 17 Castle Street, Reading, Berkshire, RG1 7SB

 16th century house used as an Inn (Castle Inn), a Doctors residence and Surgery.
-Once owned by a Reading Mayor, now a Solicitors Practice since 1971.
+Once owned by a Reading Mayor, Mr John Deane who promoted the bill to lay the paving slabs in Reading - the first one was laid outside this building on 8th August 1785 (we doubt it is still there now!!).
+The building as been used as a Solicitors Practice since 1971.
 Original items retained - diamond chimneys, coach and horse mounting block, shoe carving on the beam timbers.
 Access to areas not normally open to the public during the working day.

 Access Information: Ground floor only for wheelchairs.